 The high pole and striker tip must be professional-grade, non-conductive, and rigid enough to withstand high speeds.
-The mount must be securely attached to the frame of the vehicle.
+The mount must be securely attached to the frame at the front of the vehicle.
 Homemade or other non-professional-grade high poles are not acceptable.